NBA going with shorter games for Disney exhibition openers

 “This is a different situation,” Dallas coach Rick Carlisle said Saturday.
 “In all areas, really. … I do think that there’s some latitude to do some different things.”

 Exhibitions start with a four-game slate Wednesday and continue through July 28.
-Each team will play three exhibitions, and the last two for each club will have the traditional 12-minute quarters.
 Plans call for all 33 exhibitions to be televised by some combination of local TV, national TV, NBA TV or NBA League Pass.

+“I believe that it’s done just trying to get safety first for the players,” Orlando coach Steve Clifford said of the shorter first exhibition.
+“I think most teams are like us, where everybody is just feeling their way and guys aren’t in the type of condition they would normally be in in a training camp situation.”

 The league is still working on some of the specifics for the first games, even whether to give teams the option of wearing uniforms or practice gear.
 Most teams, as of Saturday, were still planning to wear their usual regular-season uniforms for all three of their exhibitions — the new jerseys featuring social justice messaging will not debut until the seeding games that count begin July 30.